- Expectations and responsibilities of the Researcher under the FIVE Safes model and the Research Data Access Framework (RDAF)

 - Reporting of non-compliance to any organizations who have published findings from the study

-- Expectations and responsibilities of public bodies under the RDAF
+- Expectations and responsibilities of data providers under the FIVE Safes model and the RDAF

-The role of the public bodies in relation to PopData, will be to
+The role of the data providers in relation to PopData, will be to

 - Maintain stewardship and control of the data